 - Work Write-Up and bids are provided to the Lender;

 - Lender processes, underwrites, closes and funds the transaction;

 - Improvement process to the property begins.

 ELIGIBLE IMPROVEMENTS FOR STANDARD 203K

-Following changes have been made in the Eligible Improvements for Standard 203K:
+The following changes have been made in the Eligible Improvements for Limited 203K:

 - Dollar amount limitation has been removed for the repairing or removing of existing in-ground swimming pool as well as the Dollar amount limitation for construction of a windstorm shelter.